-Multiply Your Flying Blue Miles: Boost Recent Earnings Up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings Up to 12X
+Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

-Multiply Your Flying Blue Miles: Boost Recent Earnings Up to 12X
+Multiply Your Flying Blue Miles: Boost Recent Earnings up to 12X

-Earn Bonus Points
+Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
+Offers for Bank of America cards mentioned in this post have been updated as of 04/22/2024

-Flying Blue “Multiply Your Miles” Promotion Details
+Flying Blue “Multiply Your Miles” Details

 Flying Blue account section to multiply miles